 But how can design help you stand out from the crowd?

 Katie Russell, Marketing Strategist at Fronetics Real Estate“Good content marketing is all about presenting information in a story format.
 Great content marketing also packs emotional resonance.
-When creating visual content, start with the idea of telling a story.
+When creating visual content, real estate ads included, start with the idea of telling a story.
 Ideally, you’re presenting data in a way that communicates a feeling and elicits an emotional response from the viewer.
 If your data is impactful, your viewers will forge an emotional connection with your brand and, ultimately, one of your properties.”

 Fronetics Real Estate creates and executes real estate marketing strategies to drive target buyers or tenants to clients’ websites.
 Their approach starts with data and ends with measurable results, ranging from increased brand awareness and lower costs per lead to increased occupancy, faster sales, and improved retention rates.